Namma Veettu Pillai: Reception

 The Times of India rated 3 out of 5, stating that "As a family drama, Namma Veettu Pillai is perfectly OK even though it offers us nothing new in terms of story or treatment."

-Behindwoods rated the film 2.75 out of 5, stating that "Namma Veetu Pillai engages with strong emotions and family values."

-Sify rated the film 3 out of 5 stars, viewing that "Namma Veettu Pillai is a well made rural family drama which is highly recommended!"
+Sify rated the film 3 out of 5 stars, viewing that "Namma Veettu Pillai is a well-made rural family drama which is highly recommended!"

 The Indian Express rated the film 3 out of 5, and summarised that "Barring a few missteps, this Sivakarthikeyan-starrer is a definite crowd-pleaser."

 India Today rated the film 2.5 out of 5 stars and summarised that "Director Pandiraj's Namma Veetu Pillai starring Sivakarthikeyan is reminiscent of the filmmaker's previous film Kadaikutty Singam.
-However, the emotional connect seems to be missing in Namma Veetu Pillai."
+However, the emotional connection seems to be missing in Namma Veetu Pillai."

-Indiaglitz rated the film 3.25 out of 5, summarising that "Namma Veettu Pillai is the perfect movie to watch and relish over this long holiday weekend, much needed break that Sivakarthikeyan wanted.
-Watch it with your family to relish the lovely bond of a brother and sister."

 Baradwaj Rangan of Film Companion South wrote " With better writing throughout, the climax would have made you weep.
 But, as empty emotional entertainers go, Namma Veettu Pillai isn't a total loss".